Doncic scores 42, leads Mavs over Clippers 105-100 in Game 5

+LOS ANGELES (AP) — Something’s got to give between the Dallas Mavericks and the Los Angeles Clippers.
+Neither team has won at home yet, and now it’s the Mavs’ turn.

-LOS ANGELES (AP) — Luka Doncic scored 42 points, Tim Hardaway Jr. hit two free throws with eight seconds left, and the Dallas Mavericks edged the Los Angeles Clippers 105-100 on Wednesday night to take a 3-2 lead in the first-round playoff series.
+Luka Doncic scored 42 points, Tim Hardaway Jr. hit two free throws with eight seconds left, and Dallas won 105-100 at Staples Center on Wednesday night to take a 3-2 lead in the first-round playoff series.

 It’s the third playoff series in NBA history — and first since 1995 — in which the road team won the first five games, according to Elias Sports Bureau.